telefab/telefab-website/wordpress/wp-content/plugins/cas-maestro/readme.txt

 3. Mailing options

 == Changelog ==

+= 1.1.3 =
+* Users with 'edit_posts' capability can now edit only the authorized users (this can be changed using a filter - see FAQ)

 = 1.1.2 =
 * Fixed bug with wrong type of the CAS Server version